writethedocs/www/docs/conf/na/2015/news/videos-forum-eu-cfp.md

 # Check out the Videos, Forum, Local Meetups, and European Call for Proposals

 Write the Docs NA 2015 was another fabulous event.
-We brought over 350 documentarians to Portland to learn from each other, and help build community.
+We brought more than 350 documentarians to Portland to learn from each other and help build community.

-We have a couple updates and reminders for you to keep in touch with the Write the Docs community all year round.
+We have a couple of updates and reminders to help you to keep in touch with the Write the Docs community all year round.

 ## European Call for Proposals and Ticket Sales

-If you loved our North American event, don't forget we have a [European conference](http://www.writethedocs.org/conf/eu/2015/) as well.
+If you loved our North American event, don't forget that we have a [European conference](http://www.writethedocs.org/conf/eu/2015/) as well.
 Join us in Prague at the end of August.

 The [Call for Proposals](http://www.writethedocs.org/conf/eu/2015/cfp/) ends tomorrow, and early bird tickets are already sold out.